james-sciortino/c9800-set-site-tag/readme.md

 1. What is the purpose of each file?
     - [util.py](util.py) - Contains all necessary Python functions
     - [config.py](config.py) - Contains Catalyst 9800 WLC config info and YANG data models for API calls
-    - [main.py](main.py) - Primary script.
+    - [main.py](main.py) - Primary code.
 This is the file you execute to run this code.
 2. Does this code use NETCONF, RESTCONF, or both?

     - This code leverages **RESTCONF** APIs and **YANG** data models only. **NETCONF** is not used.